-Since 2011, The Noerr Programs, providers of The Santa and Bunny Photo Experience for shopping centers, retailers, and resorts, has collected donations at its venues across the country to support Save the Children’s early childhood education, literacy, health and emergency preparedness programs in the United States.
+Since 2011, The Noerr Programs, Santa and Bunny Photo Experience providers for leading shopping centers, retailers, and hotels, has collected donations at its venues across the country to support Save the Children’s early childhood education, literacy, health and emergency preparedness programs in the United States.
 One guest and one act of giving at a time, each act of generosity has resulted in donations totaling more than $1.4 million.
-In addition to financial support for these programs, Noerr has brought Santa and The Bunny to brighten the spirits of underserved children, delivering gifts and messages about the importance of reading to Save the Children program sites across the U.S. Save the Children’s domestic programs strive to ensure that children in need are ready to succeed by the time they begin school, to thrive academically and developmentally, and to lead healthy and active lives.
+In addition to financial support for these programs, Noerr has brightened the spirits of underserved children, delivering gifts and messages about the importance of reading to Save the Children program sites across the United States.
+Save the Children’s domestic programs strive to ensure that children in need are ready to succeed by the time they begin school, to thrive academically and developmentally, and to lead healthy and active lives.
 Noerr has been a valuable partner in making that a reality.

 PayPal has partnered with Save the Children since 2004 to help improve the lives of children around the world.
 Through the PayPal Giving Fund, consumers are able to support Save the Children’s mission and donate to emergency relief and recovery efforts during times of crisis.
 Save the Children has also been featured in several promotional activities and innovative fundraising approaches.
 In 2011, PayPal joined an initiative with Save the Children and online gamer Athene through which the power of crowd funding was harnessed to generate over $1 million dollars in 100 days to fight famine in the horn of Africa.

 Thanks to Target's generosity, children in India now have access to child-focused, inclusive teaching environments, and in China, early childhood care and development is improving for the children of migrants.
-Target has also worked with Save the Children to increase school retention in communities that grow coffee for its exclusive Archer Farms brand and, as part of its commitment to disaster relief, Target has supported Save the Children's response to numerous catastrophic events, most recently Typhoon Haiyan in the Philippines.
+Target has also worked with Save the Children to increase school retention in communities that grow coffee for its exclusive Archer Farms brand and, as part of its commitment to disaster relief, Target has supported Save the Children's response to numerous catastrophic events, most recently Hurricane Matthew response and recovery efforts in Haiti.